The RFYO Team

 Sarah Graf is an avid chamber musician, soloist, and teacher in addition to being Executive Director of the Roaring Fork Music Society.
-Since moving to Colorado in 2007, Sarah has performed extensively in concerts across the state on both modern and baroque cello.
+Since moving to Colorado in 2007, Sarah has performed extensively in concerts across the state on both modern and baroque cello and viola da gamba.
 She earned degrees from the Eastman School of Music and has attended festivals including the Freiburg Baroque Academie, National Orchestral Institute, and Aspen Music Festival.
 More recently Sarah has performed in the Colorado Bach Ensemble, as principal cellist of the Aspen Choral Society and the Grand Junction Symphony Orchestra, and as a soloist with the High Country Sinfonia.
 As a teacher Sarah has a private studio and coaches students of the Roaring Fork Youth Orchestra..
 Now based in the Roaring Fork Valley region, Sarah grew up in Frederick, Maryland.

 Dr. Brittni Brown is a sought-after violin pedagogue and artist-performer in Aspen, Colorado.
 She maintains a full studio, with the focus of transforming students into artists, and is an avid performer of solo and chamber music across the region.
 Brittni is on the string faculty at Interlochen Arts Camp, spending six weeks mentoring some of the most advanced and dedicated young students.
 Dr. Brown received her undergraduate and masters degrees with honors from the Cleveland Institute of Music, studying with William Preucil.
 She went on to receive a doctorate in violin performance from the University of Texas under the tutelage of Brian Lewis and is a certified Suzuki teacher, having received her long-term training from Kimberly Meier-Sims at the Sato Suzuki Center.